-Mr. Dunlap dedicated over 20 years of his career to teaching his students to thrive as thinkers, and as human beings.
+Mr. Dunlap dedicated over 20 years of his career to teaching students to thrive as thinkers, and as human beings.

 Mr. Dunlap holds both CA Professional CLAD Single Subjects and Administrative Services Credentials.
 Mr. Dunlap is driven to understand how people learn academically, socially and neurologically.
 He enjoys bringing research to life in the classroom, developing curricula and designing learning experiences for unique individuals.
 In this capacity, Mr. Dunlap drafted, co-wrote, and advised on several successful dependent and independent charter school petitions.